mcaceresb/stata-gtools/docs/usage/gcontract.md

 - `benchmark` or `bench(level)` prints how long in seconds various parts of the program take to execute.
 Level 1 is the same as `benchmark`.
 Levels 2 and 3 additionally prints benchmarks for internal plugin steps.

-- `hashlib(str)` On earlier versions of gtools Windows users had a problem because Stata was unable to find spookyhash.dll, which is bundled with gtools and required for the plugin to run correctly.
-The best thing a Windows user can do is run gtools, dependencies at the start of their Stata session, but if Stata cannot find the plugin the user can specify a path manually here.

 - `hashmethod(str)` Hash method to use. `default` automagically chooses the algorithm. `biject` tries to biject the inputs into the